 8) Bentonite Clay Face Mask

-Bentonite or green clay is a very good face mask for greasy and oily skin.
+Bentonite or green clay is a very good face mask for the greasy and oily skin.
 This natural healing clay was originally found in the US state of Wyoming.
 The clay formed from volcanic ash is rich in magnesium, iron, calcium, sodium and potassium.
 It heals skin tissues, brings out the toxins, shrinks and unclogs pores, prevents pimples, reduces scars, removes excess oil and makes your skin glowing.
-Not just the face, you can apply the mask on your whole body.
+Not just the face, you can apply the mask to your whole body.

 - Green clay – 1 teaspoon

 - Palmarosa essential oil – 3 drops